jorishr/notes-on-javascript/_functions/functions.md

 console.log(y);
 //-> 1undefined;
 ```
-The function declarion `function f(){}` is a value, thus in a boolean context it returns true and the if block is executed.
+The function declaration `function f(){}` is a value, thus in a boolean context it returns true and the if block is executed.

 However, the `typeof f` is not 'function' but `undefined` because of a scoping issue.
 The function f is declared inside the if condition and is not visible outside that limited scope.
 The result is thus a string concatenation of 1 + undefined.